Regularity theory and geometry of unbalanced optimal transport: Abstract

 \section{Abstract}

-Using the dual formulation only, we show that regularity of unbalanced optimal transport also called entropy-transport inherits from regularity of standard optimal transport.
-We then provide detailed examples of Riemannian manifolds and costs for which unbalanced optimal transport is regular.
-Among all entropy-transport formulations, Wasserstein-Fisher-Rao metric, also called Hellinger-Kantorovich, stands out since it admits a dynamic formulation, which extends the Benamou-Brenier formulation of optimal transport.
+Using the dual formulation only, we show that the regularity of unbalanced optimal transport also called entropy-transport inherits from the regularity of standard optimal transport.
+We provide detailed examples of Riemannian manifolds and costs for which unbalanced optimal transport is regular.
+Among all entropy-transport formulations, Wasserstein-Fisher-Rao (WFR) metric, also called Hellinger-Kantorovich, stands out since it admits a dynamic formulation, which extends the Benamou-Brenier formulation of optimal transport.
 After demonstrating the equivalence between dynamic and static formulations on a closed Riemannian manifold, we prove a polar factorization theorem, similar to the one due to Brenier and Mc-Cann.
-As a byproduct, we formulate the Monge-Ampère equation associated with Wasserstein-Fisher-Rao metric, which also holds for more general costs.
+As a byproduct, we formulate the Monge-Ampère equation associated with WFR metric, which also holds for more general costs.
+Last, we study the link between $c$-convex functions for the cost induced by the WFR metric and the cost on the cone.
+The main result is that the weak Ma-Trudinger-Wang condition on the cone implies the same condition on the manifold for the cost induced by WFR.